jeniyat/cse_5521_AU20/programming_homeworks/HW_4_programming/readme.md

+# Homework-4

-In this assignment you will train linear models using stochastic gradient descent to predict whether a human subject is viewing a picture or reading a sentence from their fMRI brain image data.
+In this assignment you will train logistic regression models using stochastic gradient descent to predict whether a human subject is viewing a picture or reading a sentence from their fMRI brain image data.

-NOTE: It may take some time to run the experiments for this assign- ment, so we recommend that you start early.
+NOTE: It may take some time to run the experiments for this assignment, so we recommend that you start early.

 # Data